E-dwardG/E-dwardG/README.md

 - 👋 Hi, I’m @E-dwardG
-- 👀 I’m interested in Epidemiological modelling
+- 👀 I’m interested in Mathematical modelling
-- 🌱 I’m currently learning Lean
+- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on ...
+- 📫 Reach me on Linkedin
-- 📫 How to reach me ...
+- 💞️ I’m looking to collaborate on Mathematical finance models

 <!---
 E-dwardG/E-dwardG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.